Cam Donaldson: Career

 Donaldson worked as a research fellow during the first year of the Centre for Health Economics (CHE) at the University of York.

 From York, Donaldson moved to the Health Care Research Unit at Newcastle University (1984–1988) and the Department of Public Health at the University of Sydney (1989–1990).
 He then returned to Scotland to spend most of the 1990s as deputy director of the Health Economics Research Unit at the University of Aberdeen (1991–98).
 Initially, he deputised to part-time Director, Gavin Mooney, one of the 'founding fathers' of health economics, who persuaded Donaldson to undertake a PhD under his supervision.
 He became a professor at Aberdeen in 1996 and, for five years of his tenure at Aberdeen, served as national organiser of the Health Economists' Study Group (HESG).

 From 1998 to 2002, Donaldson held the Svare Chair in Health Economics at the University of Calgary.
 Whilst in Calgary he established the Health Economics Methods Group of the Cochrane Collaboration and acted as co-convenor from 1998 to 2008.

 In 2001, the Health Foundation announced a national competition for a chair in Health Economics.
 Donaldson's colleagues at Newcastle invited him to be their candidate, and together they won the funding of £3m.
 At Newcastle, Donaldson became the inaugural director of the Institute of Health and Society (from 2006 to 2010).
 There he worked closely with Professor Michael Jones-Lee, Rachel Baker and Helen Mason in translating Jones-Lee's work on valuing human life and safety into the health arena, leading major projects for the Department of Health in England and the European Commission.

 In 2010 he took up the Yunus Chair at Glasgow Caledonian University (GCU) where he established the Yunus Centre for Social Business and Health.
+From 2023 to 2026, Cam also held a part-time professorship in health economics at the Australian National University.